-Office of Career Advising and Planning Services: Director of Career Advising and Planning Services

-Appropriate members of the Director's staff; department and school officials, with the approval of the Director.
+Office of Career Advising and Planning Services: Director of Career Advising and Planning Services Appropriate members of the Director's staff; department and school officials, with the approval of the Director.

 Students desiring a reference letter file are referred to open one with Interfolio, Inc., a third-party provider on contract with the University to provide this service to all University of Chicago students and alumni.
-Students and alumni requesting this service should contact Interfolio, Inc. directly at www.interfolio.com and must pay the fees established by Interfolio, Inc. and approved by the University for this service.
-Existing files established before October 1, 2001 are held by CAPS, but are not available to the student or alumnus until CAPS receives a signed consent form from that individual authorizing CAPS to open an online account with Interfolio, Inc. for that individual.
-Consent forms are available at the CAPS office or on the CAPS website at www.caps.uchicago.edu/interfolio.
+Students and alumni who wish to open a reference file should contact Interfolio, Inc. directly at www.interfolio.com and must pay the fees established by Interfolio, Inc. and approved by the University for this service.
+Information on adding new letters and maintaining files is available from Interfolio directly and is not managed by CAPS.